com-lihaoyi/Ammonite/readme.md

 - http://www.lihaoyi.com/Ammonite/#UnstableVersions

-And contains instructions on how to download the per-commit executable or depend on the perf-commit maven artifact.
+And contains instructions on how to download the per-commit executable or depend on the per-commit maven artifact.

 # Developer Docs